fabivs/kotlin-pokemon-kata/README.md

 Requirements:
 - JDK and Gradle
+- Docker (if opting for running the application with Docker)
-- Make (not strictly required, you can run the gradle commands inside the Makefile manually)
+- Make (not strictly required, you can run the gradle and docker commands inside the Makefile manually)

 Note: use `$ make help` to see all available make commands.